tosmi-ansible/aap-onboarding/README.md

   - [ ] Create API token for tenant
   - [ ] Store API Token in tenant vault (org-config inventory)

+## Open Topics

+- [ ] Create an execution environment with all collections required for onboarding and CaC

 ## Prerequisites

 This section lists prerequisites before the onboarding playbook is able to finish successfully.